AdobeDocs/experience-manager-cloud-service.en/help/overview/architecture.md

 For content management, there are two main sets of services for the authoring of content, both represented as *content sources*:

 * The AEM Author tier:
   Provides a web-based interface (with associated APIs) for the management of Web content.
-This operates for both methodologies:
+This operates for both approaches:
   * Headful - via the Page editor and the Universal Editor
   * Headless - via the Content Fragment editor
 * The Document-based authoring tier: